 If you’re being framed or have actually done something wrong, it might be best to pay.
 Start the bargaining in the basement with a super lowball offer of 100 baht.

-Living in Bangkok Con: Service is just not that good
+Living in Bangkok Con: Service is just not that good in Bangkok

 Restaurant service (and basically any other service other than massage) is below “Western standard”.
 You’ll need to call your waiter over if you need something (he definitely won’t check on you), and if the food is wrong/bad/cold you’d better just deal with it.
 Complaints won’t get you anything positive.